soyersoyer/cameractrls/README.md

 # cameractrls
 Camera controls for Linux

-It's a standalone Python script to set the Camera controls in Linux.
+It's a standalone Python CLI and GUI (GTK, TK) to set the Camera controls in Linux.
 It can set the V4L2 controls and it is extendable with the non standard controls.
-Currently it has a Logitech extension (Led mode, led frequency) and a Kiyo Pro extension (HDR, HDR mode, FoV, AF mode).
+Currently it has a Logitech extension (Led mode, led frequency), Kiyo Pro extension (HDR, HDR mode, FoV, AF mode, Save), Systemd extension (Save).

-It is the continuation of the [kiyoproctrls](https://github.com/soyersoyer/kiyoproctrls) project.
+# cameractrls.py

+The CLI.

 Clone the repo
 ```shell